Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 • Total endoprosthesis (TEP): Complete replacement.

-• Durability of modern prostheses: expected today to be 20-30 years.
+• Durability of modern prostheses: currently expected to last 20-30 years.

 Living with hip osteoarthritis

-• Use of walking stick or shoe raisers.
+• Use of a walking stick or shoe lifts.

 • Conversion of living space (accessibility).